 - SI leaders report to Coordinator COB SI Program.

-- SI Sessions will be held online
+- SI Sessions will be held on campus

 - Applicants must have already taken and successfully completed course they wish to be an SI leader for.
 Course grade should be in high B to A range.

 U-M EEO/AA Statement